-I have to admit, Chicken foot soup tastes a lot better than it sounds!
+The chicken foot is a popular ingredient in many cuisines.
+Interestingly, Jamaican food finds its roots in a mixture of various cuisines, from Africa to Asia and Europe to South America.
+We have to admit, Chicken foot soup tastes a lot better than it sounds!
 In a nutshell, the feet of the chicken is used to make soup.
 Obviously, there is slightly more to it than that though!

-You boil the chicken feet in water with pumpkin, cho cho (also known as pear squash), pimentos, garlic and salt.
+You boil the chicken feet in water with pumpkin, cho cho (also known as pear squash), pimentos, garlic, and salt.

 Whilst this is simmering for 20-30 minutes, chop up vegetables and prepare the other ingredients – carrots, turnips, pumpkin, yam (sweet potato), thyme, spring onions, salt – and add to the pot.
 Leave it to cook gently until the sweet potato and other vegetables are soft.